rgattoni/VIO-project-with-Kimera_VIO/README.md

 # VIO-project-with-Kimera_VIO
-Implement a VIO algorithm for Crazyflie
+Implement a VIO algorithm for Crazyflie.

 # Installation Requirements
 Lists of software and hardaware to execute the application: